How to recycle your computer/s

-We do not pick up less than 10 working Core 2 Duo, Dual Core or Celeron/AMD equivalent computers.
+We cannot pick up less than 10 working Core 2 Duo, Dual Core or Celeron/AMD equivalent computers.

 Melbourne metro areas only, extra fees apply if in rural/remote locations.
-Minimum pick up fee is $65.
+The minimum pick up fee is $66.

 - $11 for each 14 and 15 inch CRT monitor

 - $15 for each 17 inch CRT monitor

 - $20 for each 20 inch CRT monitor